sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 print(z)
 ```

-Alternatively, we can also import our packages using commas:
+Alternatively, we can also import our packages using commas `,`:

 ##### **Code**
 ```Julia